nddeluca/lambda-http/README.md

 # lambda-http
-Use Express, Hapi, or other NodeJS web frameworks on API Gateway and Lambda
+Use Express, hapi, or other NodeJS web frameworks on API Gateway and Lambda

 Inspired by https://github.com/awslabs/aws-serverless-express